What vehicle and component manufacturers would need to do to show they meet safety and environmental standards from 1 January 2021.

 Initially, component, trailer and non-road mobile machinery manufacturers with a valid EC type-approval will not need a provisional UK type-approval.
 We envisage extending the UK approval process to these products at a later date.

 Manufacturers currently holding a VCA-issued EC type-approval, who intend to continue placing their products on the EU market, must have a new EC type-approval from a type-approval authority in an EU country.
 This process is set out in EU Regulation 2019/26.
-Further specific information on how the process works will be set out by the EC in due course.

 New vehicle and component type-approvals